 A tile is a snapshot of your data, pinned to the dashboard.
-A tile can be created from a report, dataset, dashboard, from the Q&A box, Excel, and from SQL Server Reporting Services (SSRS), and more.
+A tile can be created from a report, dataset, dashboard, the Q&A box, Excel, SQL Server Reporting Services (SSRS) reports, and more.
 This screenshot shows many different tiles pinned to a dashboard.

-Besides pinning, standalone tiles can be created directly on the dashboard using Add tile.
+Besides pinning, you can create standalone tiles directly on the dashboard using Add tile.
 Standalone tiles include: text boxes, images, videos, streaming data, and web content.

 Need help understanding the building blocks that make up Power BI?
 See Power BI - Basic Concepts.

 If the original visualization used to create the tile changes, the tile doesn't change.
 For example, if you pinned a line chart from a report and then you changed the line chart to a bar chart, the dashboard tile continues to show a line chart.
 The data refreshes, but the visualization type does not.